-Red and yellow bell peppers are one of the best foods that make you look younger.
+Red and yellow bell peppers are one of the best food to look younger naturally.
 They owe their anti-aging benefits to high vitamin C content.
-Not only does vitamin C strengthen* the immune system and helps the body fend off viruses and infections, it also plays an important role in skin health.
-A growing body of evidence confirms that higher intake of vitamin C (and lower intake of carbohydrates) results in better* skin appearance.
+Not only does vitamin C strengthen the immune system and helps the body fend off viruses and infections, it also plays an important role in skin health.
+A growing body of evidence confirms that higher intake of vitamin C (and lower intake of carbohydrates) results in better skin appearance.
 These peppers are also abundant in vitamin A, yet another essential micronutrient for the healthy and youthful skin.

 What to put on your breakfast plate?

 Breakfast is the most important meal for many reasons; it boosts your energy levels that keep you alert and productive and it prevents you from overeating later in the day.
 Some people have a habit to skip breakfast, particularly if they want to lose weight, but that’s not the healthiest thing to do.

 You see, if you don’t eat breakfast you are more likely to overeat during lunch and dinner, meaning the chances are higher you’ll gain weight.
 Breakfasts should be highly nutritious, but healthy at the same time.
 Your diet to look younger should start with breakfasts that support skin health.
 Here are some foods to put on the breakfast plate:

 Oatmeal is rich in fiber which ensures regular digestion and removal of toxins from your body.
 Toxins can negatively affect your skin and make it appear dull and lifeless.
 Unlike refined carbs, oatmeal contains slow-release carbohydrates which don’t result in sudden spikes in blood sugar levels.
 Due to high-fiber content, oatmeal suppresses your appetite and prevents cravings.
 This is particularly beneficial if we bear in mind that most people crave unhealthy foods that have a bad impact on their skin and waistline.